AnkushKhanna/akka-fun/README.md

 ```

 #### AtLeastOnceDelivery, Persistent Actor:
-Creates a Persisten actor which wraps an actor on which the message should
+Creates a Persistent actor which wraps an actor on which the message should
-be delieverd atleast once.
+be delieverd at-least once.